ZeeCoder/z-file-validator/README.md

 ```

 ## Validation error codes
+ - small_filesize - based on the "size.min" configuration,
- - big_filesize - based on the "max_size" configuration,
+ - big_filesize - based on the "size.max" configuration,
  - bad_extension - based on the "accept" configuration,
  - no_file_selected - If a file was selected before, but after another browsing the user hits `esc`, then this error code will be returned.